sidmoreoss/linux-config/AlsaConfig/README.md

+### For Realtek Alc 3246 just copy modprobe.conf to /etc/modprobe.d/ with pulseaudio installed
+Note: Pulseaudio is only required to mute channels automatically and mixing

 #### IN CASE OF WRONG ALSA CONFIG DO THE FOLLOWING ####

 With Intel Corporation HD Audio Controller on laptop, you may need to add this line to modprobe or sound.conf: